linux-nvme/nvme-cli/doc/rst/types.rst

   capture of its internal controller state in the controller .

 ``rsnident``
-  Reason Identifieris a vendor specific identifier that describes the operating conditions of the controller at the time of capture.
+  Reason Identifiers a vendor specific identifier that describes the operating conditions of the controller at the time of capture.